usarscotus/legal-directory/frcmp/rule_41.md

 (i) complete any installation authorized by the warrant within a specified time no longer than 10 days;

-(ii) perform any installation authorized by the warrant during the daytime, unless the judge for good cause expressly authorizes installation at another time; and
+&nbsp;&nbsp;(ii) perform any installation authorized by the warrant during the daytime, unless the judge for good cause expressly authorizes installation at another time; and

-(iii) return the warrant to the judge designated in the warrant.
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) return the warrant to the judge designated in the warrant.

 (f) Executing and Returning the Warrant.